dmulyalin/ttp/docs/source/Extend Tag/Extend Tag.rst

 tags of extended template and process them as if they were inserted in place of the ``extend`` tag definition.

+Extend tag can be nested within groups as well, but in that case only ``group`` and ``extend`` tags loaded from extended template, other tags (lookup, vars, input, output) are ignored.

 .. list-table:: extend tag attributes
    :widths: 10 90
    :header-rows: 1